-When Life and Sex becomes Tantra
+When Sex and Life become Tantra

 There are different manifestations of sex all around us.
 A sacred natural ritual and rhythm underlies the world we live in, are a part of.

 Consciousness, and the way that we use and express sexual energy is what distinguishes us from the rest of the natural world, mostly.